 They demanded that Grace be killed.

-Birasasira and Grace’s experience of disability discrimination is echoed in many of the developing countries where Compassion works.
-Globally there are an estimated one billion people with disabilities - 80 percent of whom live in developing countries.
+Birasasira and Grace’s experience of disability discrimination is echoed in many of the countries where Compassion works.
+Globally there are an estimated one billion people with disabilities.
 Those with disabilities are often the poorest in their community and face multiple barriers that stop them from realising their rights and living with dignity."*

 Thankfully Birasasira and her husband rejected the claims that Grace was a bad omen.
 The young couple vowed to do everything in their power to protect her.
 And yet still the family pressures grew.
 Grace’s uncles began to threaten to murder her father if he did not kill his daughter.